 A back taper will help accentuate many of the 1950s men's haircuts here, especially flat tops and pompadours.

-A cousin to the quiff hairstyle, men in the ‘50s frequently went for the flop look, in which the longer hair in front is left in front of the face.
+Men in the ‘50s frequently went for the flop look (cousin to the quiff), in which the longer hair in front is left in front of the face.
 You can opt to use some gel for a more greaser look or keep it natural.

 For those with natural hair types, it's still possible to get a truly rocking pompadour.
 After allowing your hair to grow out for a bit, you'll want to get the sides and back closely cropped.
 To style the pomp, use some pomade and a hairdryer to fashion the hair on top until it's as high as you’d like.